javo0101/introGIS/README.md

 -----

-Session Leader: Javier Otero Peña
+Session leader: Javier Otero Peña
-Based on previous work by Javier Otero Peña
+Based on previous work by: Javier Otero Peña